MarcWeber/vim-addon-manager-known-repositories/README.markdown

 - a plugin is obviously broken in a way so that its causing more harm than value.

-† If in doubt create a github ticket and let's discuss the issue.
+† If in doubt create a bitbucket ticket and let's discuss the issue.

 ### BUGS: